Amid shutdown, Trump administration guts department overseeing special education

 "Based on multiple reports from staff and their managers, we believe that all remaining staff in the Office of Special Education and Rehabilitative Services (OSERS), including the Office of Special Education Programs (OSEP) and the Rehabilitative Services Administration (RSA), have been illegally fired," said Rachel Gittleman, president of AFGE Local 252, a union that represents many Education Department employees.

-"The harm these cuts will cause for the 7.5 million students with disabilities across the country is only beginning," Gittelman added.
+"The harm these cuts will cause for the 7.5 million students with disabilities across the country is only beginning," Gittleman added.

 Employees who received a notice Friday were told they would remain employed until Dec.
 9.